elysium-suite/aeacus/docs/checks.md

 type='PathExists'
 arg1='C:\importantfolder\'
 ```
-> **Note!** You don't have to escape any characters because we're using single quotes, which are literal strings in TOML
+> **Note!** You don't have to escape any characters because we're using single quotes, which are literal strings in TOML.
-> .
 If you need use single quotes, use a TOML multi-line string literal `" like this! that's neat! "`).

 **FileContains**: pass if file contains string

 > Note: `FileContains` will never pass if file does not exist!
-Add an additional pass check for FileExistsNot,
-> for example, if you want to score that a file does not contain a line, OR it doesn't exist.
+Add an additional pass check for FileExistsNot, for example, if you want to score that a file does not contain a line, OR it doesn't exist.

 ```
 type='FileContains'